 kosher salt to taste

-Roast tomatoes until blistered.
+For the mole sauce, roast tomatoes until blistered.
 I sliced mine in half and did this in a cast iron skillet on the grill, but you can also roast them whole in the oven.

 Roast garlic cloves for puree as tomatoes are roasting.

 Remove seeds, stems and ribs from guajillo peppers.
 Heat a dry skillet on the stove top, place chiles in the pan to toast lightly – just until they become fragrant and pliable.
 Do not let them get brown/black.
 This will ruin the delicate flavor.
 Remove from heat.
 Take boiling water off heat and add peppers.
 Rehydrate them in water for about 15 minutes.
 Be sure they are covered with the water.

 Blanch almonds in boiling water, let soak for a bit.
 Once water has cooled, remove skins.
 You can just grip one end and they will shoot right out of the skins easily.
 Be careful you don’t shoot them all across the kitchen.

 Heat oil in large skillet and fry almonds until golden brown.
 Drain and cool.

 Remove Peppers from soaking liquid, but do not discard liquid.

 Zest oranges.
 Slice in half and grill.
 Once cool, juice the oranges.